-In order to be effective and have legal and commercial validity, both the license and the franchise must be recorded in a private document (contract).
+To be effective and have legal and commercial validity, both the license and the franchisee must be recorded in a private document (contract).
 The specific characteristics of each of these figures are described below.

 License.
 It is a contract by which the owner of a trademark or patent - and other figures related to industrial property - gives one or more persons the right to use, exploit or market the products or services protected by the trademark or patent.
 It may be exclusive or not.